miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 {{<figure src="/sspl/godot-pixel-thick.png" width=500vp >}}

-So I set out to fix that.
+So, I set out to fix that.
 Initially, I converted my model into a curve to add a bevel.
 That replaced every edge with a cylinder.

 {{<figure src="/sspl/blender-bevel.png" >}}